 To truly understand how each one is contributing to the overall experience, you need to be able to see them all in one place so you can identify exactly where along the journey you need to make improvements.

 Having all your customer touchpoints on the same platform will help you to get a holistic view of the customer experience.

 Combine Your Customer Metrics With Key Operational Data

 Having all your customer feedback in one place is a great start – but how do you know how the customer experience is impacting your key operational metrics, like revenue, sales, or average customer spend?

-It means you can identify the actions with the biggest impact, so you can focus your efforts and start to prove the ROI of your CX program to the organization’s leadership.
+It means you can identify the actions with the biggest impact, so you can focus your efforts and start to prove the ROI of your CX program to the organisation’s leadership.

 Get The Right Analytics Tools

-Data scientists are a rare commodity, and few organizations have the luxury of having a team of them ready and waiting to dig into your customer experience data.
+Data scientists are a rare commodity, and few organisations have the luxury of having a team of them ready and waiting to dig into your customer experience data.